walterhiggins/WMPJS/book-outline.md

 ### Comparing numbers

-Javascript can also be used to compare numbers so you can ask *Is 3 greater than 5?* like this...
+JavaScript can also be used to compare numbers so you can ask *Is 3 greater than 5?* like this...

     js 3 > 5